Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility network/Display content of utility network container/README.md

 ## About the data

-The [Naperville electric network feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer), hosted on ArcGIS Online, contains a utility network used to find associations shown in this sample and a web map portal item, [Naperville electric containers](https://ss7portal.arcgisonline.com/arcgis/home/item.html?id=5b64cf7a89ca4f98b5ed3da545d334ef), that use the same feature service endpoint which displays only container features.
+The [Naperville electric network feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer), hosted on ArcGIS Online, contains a utility network used to find associations shown in this sample and a web map portal item, [Naperville electric containers](https://ss7portal.arcgisonline.com/arcgis/home/item.html?id=5b64cf7a89ca4f98b5ed3da545d334ef), that uses the same feature service endpoint, but displays only container features.

 ## Tags